ralllph/dsa-practice/README.md

 # dsa-practice
-A structured collection of LeetCode and data structures &amp; algorithms (DSA) problems I’m solving to strengthen my problem-solving skills.
-Organized by topic with solutions and short explanations to highlight reasoning, patterns, and optimization approaches.
+This repository contains my ongoing practice in data structures and algorithms, focused on building strong problem-solving foundations for real-world engineering work.
+Each solution is organized by topic and includes a short explanation outlining the approach and patterns used.